GMornat/NexusTools/README.md

 <h3>CyanogenMod installer for Windows and Linux</h3>
 <h4>What is this project?</h4>
-<p>Cminstaller is a simple script for installing CM on your Android device.</p>
+<p>Cminstaller is a simple script for installing CyanogenMod or almost any other custom ROM on your Android device.</p>
 <h4>What are the requirements of this project?</h4>
 <ul>
 <li>A Nexus device</li>